carla-simulator/carla/Docs/core_actors.md

 actor = world.spawn_actor(blueprint, transform)
 ```

 The actor will not be spawned in case of collision at the specified location.
 No matter if this happens with a static object or another actor.
-The world can try avoiding this.
+It is possible to try avoiding these undesired spawning collisions.

 * `map.get_spawn_points()` __for vehicles__.
 Returns a list of recommended spawning points.